Can You Get Addicted to Kratom?

 You can also get used to Kratom usage and can have some mild withdrawal effects.

-However, Kratom is easy to buy in large quantities, so these patients opt for this herbal remedy that helps them with calming and relaxing the nerves as well as soothes the pain.
+However, Kratom is easy to buy in large quantities, so these patients opt for this herbal remedy that helps them with calming and relaxing the nerves as well as soothes the discomfort.
 This makes Kratom a substance that can be abused.

 What can be the side effects of Kratom abuse?